How to Combat Data Breach Fatigue at Your Enterprise

 The Bombs Are Falling — You Just Can’t See Them

 Other factors are contributing to data breach fatigue.
-For example, IT and cybersecurity team members may get complacent when data breaches are always happening to other organizations.
+For example, IT and cybersecurity team members may get complacent when data breaches are always happening to other organisations.
 “If you’re in a physical war, you see the bombs going off, and it’s real to you,” de Metz explains.
 By comparison, the battle against criminal hackers, until it directly affects your enterprise, can seem unreal, vague, remote and thus, it can contribute to a sense of complacency.

 Frequency = Fatigue